jpvantassel/python3-course/adv/virtualenvironments.md

 ### Using a Specific Version of Python

 If it is not specified, `virtualenv` will use the host Python interpreter.
-To use a specfic Python version, first install the desired Python interpreter, detailed instructions are provided [here](../0_Getting_Started/installing_python.md).
+To use a specific Python version, first install the desired Python interpreter, detailed instructions are provided [here](../0_Getting_Started/installing_python.md).
 Second, use the following syntax to evoke that Python interpreter in lieu of the host Python interpreter.